List of Lessons

 What are dialogues?

-— The word ‘dialogue’ is in fact the plural of ‘dialog’, meaning a conversation or interchange of ideas by means of words.
-The dialogues that Plato wrote in the Republic consist of open-ended discussions between his contemporaries about justice and morality.
-In other words, Plato argues that for a society to be just and moral, its citizens should use their minds not their brawns to overthrow an unjust government.
+— The word ‘dialogue’ is a conversation or interchange of ideas using comments.
+The dialogues Plato wrote in The Republic consist of his contemporaries’ open-ended discussions about justice and morality.
+In other words, Plato argues that for a society to be moral, its citizens should use their minds, not their brawns, to overthrow an unjust government.

-— A dialogue is a piece of text in which two or more characters speak to each other.
-They can be in a real life conversation, a fictional conversation, a debate, a lecture, an interview, etc. The purpose of a dialogue in literature (fiction) is to provide clues about the character’s personality and motivation.
-For example, the exchange below suggests that the speaker is very confident and believes they are right.
+— A dialogue is a text in which two or more characters speak to each other.
+They can be in a real-life conversation, a fictional conversation, a debate, a lecture, an interview, etc. The purpose of dialogue in literature (fiction) is to provide clues about the character’s personality and motivation.
+For example, the exchange below suggests that the speaker is confident and believes they are right.

 What are conversations?

-— Conversations are an important form of communication that allow people to share knowledge and express thoughts in a manner that is less formal than a paper.
+— Conversations are an essential form of communication that allows people to share knowledge and express thoughts less formally than a paper.

-— Bilateral conversations can be generally thought of as dialogue between two people.
+— Bilateral conversations can be generally considered a dialogue between two people.
 This dialogue is often the process in which verbal communication takes place.
-They are usually used to discuss topics, ideas, or subjects that are not widely known or understood by one or both of the people taking part in the conversation.
+They are usually used to discuss topics, ideas, or subjects not widely known or understood by one or both people participating in the conversation.

 — A conversation is a form of mutual verbal interaction.
 Conversations consist of symmetrical exchanges in which the person who says something reveals information about themselves, and the other person talks about themselves or asks questions to get more information from the other person.